 Ideally leave three to four after a main meal and two hours after a light snack/breakfast.
 It is not advisable to drink water during the class; ensure you hydrate before and after.

 Please let me know of any medical conditions, such as long term conditions, high blood pressure, back, neck or knee problems, any menstrual disorders or if you are feeling a bit under the weather.
 There are always alternative poses to accommodate.

 During menstruation all inversions should be avoided and certain poses, such as strong standing poses, twists and unsupported back bends.

-If pregnant, it is advisable to stop coming to class until after the first trimester.
+If pregnant, it is essential you let me know and not start as a beginner.
+For those not new to yoga, it is recommended not to attend class until after the first trimester.